Blog

 Here are some of the tips to measure LLM visibility -

-2. Impression growth from long-form or command-based queries in Google Search Console.
-These often mirror how users prompt AI tools.
+1. Impression growth from long-form or command-based queries in Google Search Console

 This is where the new SEO advantage emerges.
 You are no longer optimising only your website.
 You are optimising your presence across every credible domain that the model uses for retrieval.

-Each platform has its own approach, but the pattern is similar.
+Each platform has its own approach, but the pattern is similar across them.

 They rely on trusted domains from their training set.
 They check authority lists used during training.
 They prefer platforms with strong moderation and clean data.
 They trust large communities where user feedback reduces noise.
 And they draw on sources that have historically contributed to accuracy.